What Parents Can Learn From Child Care Centers That Stayed Open During Lockdowns

 In March, the CDC had yet to issue its official guidance about how to safely operate schools or group child care.
 And yet, the protocols that the Y and New York City came up with were strikingly similar to the CDC's May recommendations, as well as guidelines now being considered by states and districts.

-In order to slow the spread of illness, local YMCAs grouped "pods" of no more than nine children with each adult.
+In order to slow the spread of illness, local YMCAs and New York City grouped "pods" of no more than nine children with each adult.
 Heidi Brasher of the YMCA of the USA says this often meant using spaces such as basketball courts or even boardrooms, taking advantage of buildings that were otherwise closed.
 "They were very creative in the way they utilized space," Brasher says.

 Pods didn't mix, but social distancing and use of masks weren't necessarily observed within each pod, especially with very young children — the Y cares for children as young as 1 year old.